 Many philosophers believe that both the search for pleasure and the search for meaning are paradoxical.
 By this, they mean that happiness and meaning or purpose in life are tough to achieve when they are aimed at directly, but possible if they are aimed at indirectly.

-So if you or someone that you know is complaining about a lack of meaning in life, try to see if there are other issues too.
-If there are, address these other issues first if possible, and see if your worry about meaninglessness has lessened or gone away.
+So if you or someone that you know is complaining about a lack of meaning in life, try to see if there are other issues.
+If possible, address these other issues first, and see if your worry about meaninglessness has lessened or gone away.

 Yalom strongly believes that a desire to engage in life and satisfying relationships, work, spiritual and creative pursuits always exists within a person.
-The key to managing meaninglessness is therefore to remove the obstacles that prevent the individual from wholeheartedly engaging in the regular activities of life.
+Therefore, the key to managing meaninglessness is to remove the obstacles that prevent the individual from wholeheartedly engaging in the regular activities of life.